MSA, EdD, CPAM, OTR/L, FAOTA

 MS, MPA, DrPH, CPAM, OTR/L, FAOTA

-Dr. Scott McPhee is the inaugural Dean, School of Health Sciences at Indiana Wesleyan University.
-Prior to coming to IWU, Dr. McPhee was the Associate Dean for the College of Health Sciences and Nursing, Chair of the School of Occupational Therapy, and Program Director for the Occupational Therapy Doctorate program.
+Dr. Scott McPhee has served several roles as an OT: Executive Director for Strategy and Program Development at Bay Path University; Dean, College of Health Professions, South University; inaugural Dean, School of Health Sciences at Indiana Wesleyan University.
+Dr. McPhee also served as the Associate Dean for the College of Health Sciences and Nursing at Belmont University, Chair of the School of Occupational Therapy, and Program Director for the Occupational Therapy Doctorate program.
 He served in that capacity for 18 years.
 He also has served as the Occupational Therapy Chair at College Misericordia (Dallas, PA) and the Academy of Health Sciences (San Antonio, TX).
-He has worked as an occupational therapy practitioner, manager and educator for 40 years.
+He has worked as an occupational therapy practitioner, entrepreneur, manager and educator for 40+ years.
 Prior to his academic career, he spent 21 years as an Army occupational therapist retiring in 1994 at the rank of Lieutenant Colonel.
 His area of practice expertise is orthopedics and clinical research.

 Nationally recognized for his knowledge on the use of physical agent modalities in rehabilitation, Dr. McPhee regularly teaches workshops on this topic across the United States.